BestTimesToVisit.com Logo

 activity

-Rent a bicycle and leisurely pedal along the sandy tracks that crisscross the islands, bypassing the usual tourist hubs.
-Discover secluded coves, wave hello to local children playing, and feel the gentle sea breeze as you navigate between palm trees and traditional Sasak houses.
+Rent a bicycle and leisurely pedal along the sandy paths that crisscross the islands, bypassing the usual tourist hubs.
+Discover secluded beaches, observe local life unfolding, and feel the gentle sea breeze as you navigate between the three islands (a short boat ride connects them).

 food